-The Health Services Department will work with the SNHD to verify exposure.
-If exposure to other employees is possible, the supervisor will provide a list of prolonged contacts (persons within six feet for 15 cumulative minutes of exposure over a 24-hour period).
+The Employee Health Department will work with the SNHD to verify exposure.
+If exposure to other employees is possible, the supervisor will provide a list of close contacts (persons within 6 feet for 15 cumulative minutes of exposure over a 24-hour period) to the employee health line nurse.

-If someone has close contact with someone known to have COVID-19 but developed COVID-19 within the previous three months (result on file) and has recovered and remains without COVID-19 symptoms, they do not need to stay at home.
+If someone has close contact with someone known to have COVID-19 and was diagnosed with COVID-19 within the previous three months (RT-PCR positive on file) and has recovered and remains without COVID-19 symptoms, they do not need to quarantine.

-All questions regarding quarantine requirements should be directed to health-check@nv.ccsd.net and a nurse will respond with further direction.
+All questions regarding quarantine requirements should be directed to the employee health line nurse for further direction.